 Does my pet need a checkup beforehand?

-Yes, it’s a good idea to consult your vet about shipping your four-legged companion at least 10 days before you depart.
-They can answer any questions you may have, create any required documents and advise you on any potential issues.
+Yes, approximately 10 days before you travel, take any concerns about shipping your four legged friend to your vet.
+They’ll answer any questions you may have, create any required documents and advise you on any potential issues.

 What risks are there when moving my pet?

 Generally, moving a healthy pet with a reputable pet transportation company has low risks, but there are still some considerations including:

 - Transport may cause your pet stress

 - Some dogs with short nasal passages may be more at risk of heat stroke and other conditions when being transported

 - Sedation can increase the risk of health complications in some pets

 There are two sides to consider when choosing a pet shipment service provider: